Benzuba/Nomster/README.md

 # Nomster

-## A dynamic, database-driven web application that features image uploaded use AWS and Google Mapping.
+## A dynamic, database-driven web application that features image uploading using AWS and Google Mapping.